J.P. Crawford Preview, Player Props: Mariners vs. Athletics

 J.P.
 Crawford At The Plate

-- Among the qualified hitters, he ranks 56th in batting average, while his on-base percentage ranks ninth and he is 94th in slugging.
+- Among qualified hitters in baseball, his batting average ranks 48th, his on-base percentage ranks ninth, and he is 85th in the league in slugging.

-- Crawford has driven home a run in 29 games this season (25.7%), including more than one RBI in 8.0% of his games and producing three or more of his team's runs on two occasions..
+- Crawford has picked up an RBI in 26.3% of his games this year, with more than one RBI in 7.9% of his games.
+He has also plated three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.